 As a general rule, I’m not comfortable writing my own bio.
 It’s hard to know what, if anything about my life or credentials, would be of interest to anyone else.
 But I understand that such things are good to have on file in case a quick eulogy is needed.
 So, should I get eaten by a Great White shark, feel free to have a D-list celebrity read this aloud at whatever gas station people are solemnly gathering at for my candlelight vigil.
 (A few flowers would be nice, now that I think about it… and maybe a chocolate fondue fountain…)

 Alison Grambs is a writer, performer, and the author of: The Man Translator: Your Essential Guide To Manland (featured on the Today show) and The Smart Girl’s Guide To Getting Even (Citadel Press) as well as the children’s joke books: Totally Silly Jokes; Nutty Names Knock-Knocks; Crazy Christmas Jokes; and Hilarious Halloween Jokes (Sterling Publishing.)
 As a homely tween she played “Pepper” in the 2nd National Tour of “Annie” and later studied Drama and the art of rolling around the floor in a leotard and tights at Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
 A graduate of Haverford College with a degree in English Literature, she performed comedy improvisation with “Chicago City Limits” and has appeared in a couple of commercials no one ever saw.
-For many years she worked at the legendary Friars Club as a staff writer and producer, as well as Director of Membership.
-Her writing has appeared in MAD magazine; The New York Times; The Huffington Post; The Daily News; in the live personal essay performance show “WORD: The Story Telling Show“; and on www.OneForTheTable.com, www.Humorwriters.org, and her personal blog, www.AlisonGrambs.com.
+For many years, and through many hair colors, she worked at the legendary Friars Club as a staff writer, celebrity event producer, and Director of Membership.
+Her writing has appeared in MAD magazine; The New York Times; The Huffington Post; The Daily News; in the personal essay performance show “WORD: The Story Telling Show“; and on www.OneForTheTable.com, www.Humorwriters.org, and her website, www.AlisonGrambs.com.
 She is presently working on 500 books, none of which have a plot.
 She and her husband split their time between New York and Florida with their new rescue pup, and spend much of their time road-tripping around the country, either by car, sidecar motorcycle, golf cart, or via a flock of pigeons.